rooseveltframework/teddy/README.md

 Client-side unit test dependencies:

-- <a href='https://code.google.com/p/google-code-prettify/'>prettify.js</a> (bundled) - used to syntax highlight rendered template in unitTests/client/clientTests.html
+- [prettify.js](https://code.google.com/p/google-code-prettify)</a> (bundled) - used to syntax highlight rendered template in unitTests/client/clientTests.html
-- <a href='http://www.eslinstructor.net/vkbeautify/'>vkBeautify</a> (bundled) - used to indent rendered template in unitTests/client/clientTests.html
+- [vkBeautify](http://www.eslinstructor.net/vkbeautify) (bundled) - used to indent rendered template in unitTests/client/clientTests.html

 License
 ===

-All original code in Teddy is licensed under the <a href='http://creativecommons.org/licenses/by/4.0/'>Creative Commons Attribution 4.0 International License</a>.
+All original code in Teddy is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0)</a>.
 Commercial and noncommercial use is permitted with attribution.